6feet/6feet.github.io/README.md

 ### Use Scenario

 Third Eye is designed to be distributed and used at public spaces where everyone needs to be aware of the distance for everyone's safety.
+Each person will clip the device onto a visible place on their body, and the eye expressions will change on the screen responding to the distances between people wearing Third Eye, which will make each other be aware of each other's health.
-We invite museums, cultural venues, schools, and playgrounds to adopt
+We're looking for museums, cultural venues, schools, and playgrounds who are interested in testing the device.

 *Illustrations will be added here*